-Sealed Bids/RFP's are required whenever the cost of materials, supplies, equipment, or ordinary services exceeds \$50,000 Per Article VI.
-Section 6 of the Yakima City Charter.
+Sealed Bids/RFP's are required whenever the cost of supplies, materials, equipment, or services exceeds \$50,000.
+Per Yakima Municipal Code 1.80.040.
 Purchasing must be involved in the formal process and will help you determine whether a Bid or RFP is warranted.